 How much does it cost to visit Rio Celeste?

-The cost to enter Rio Celeste costs $12 USD per person and you can only pay by credit card/debit card at the entrance.
+IMPORTANT*: The cost to enter Rio Celeste costs $12 USD per person and must be paid online in advance on the SINAC website.
+They will no longer take payment at the entrance.
 If you’re driving a rental car and need to park, an additional $5 USD parking fee can be paid upon arrival (this we paid in cash.)

 The only other fee that you might want to take into consideration is boot rental.
 The trails can be super muddy, so depending on the conditions when you visit, you may consider a rental.
 There are vendors near the parking lot who charge around $5 USD to rent boots for the duration of your hike.